reyesgo/cybersec-project-docs/README.md

 The machines on the internal network are not exposed to the public Internet.

 Only the Jump Box machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
-- 23.81.114.222 - personal laptop
+- 23.81.114.222

-Machines within the network can only be accessed by the container in the jump box.
+Machines within the network can only be accessed by the ansible container in the jump box.

-- The ansible container is the only machine that can access all other virtual machines in the network such as the 2 web servers and the ELK server via asymmetric encryption.
+- Ansible containter
+  - Private IP: 172.17.0.2

 A summary of the access policies in place can be found in the table below.